autowarefoundation/autoware-documentation/docs/installation/autoware/source-installation.md

 6. Follow the steps in [Network Configuration](../../installation/additional-settings-for-developers/network-configuration/index.md) before running Autoware.

-7. Apply the settings recommended in [Console settings for ROS 2](../../installation/additional-settings-for-developers/console-settings.md) for a better development experience.
+7. Apply the settings recommended in [Console settings for ROS 2](../../installation/additional-settings-for-developers/console-settings.md) for a better development experience. (optional)

 ## Using Autoware Build GUI